arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP ADD RANGE NAME` command <!-- REF _command_.VP_ADD_RANGE_NAME.Summary -->creates or modifies a named range in the open document<!-- END REF -->.

+>Named ranges created by this command are saved with the document.

 In *rangeObj*, pass the range that you want to name and in *name*, pass the new name for the range.
 If the name is already used within the same scope, the new named range replaces the existing one.
 Note that you can use the same name for different scopes (see below).